lanl/pyBASS/examples/ex1.md

-In this example, we generate data from the Friedman function at fit a model with pyBASS.
+In this example, we generate data from the Friedman function at fit a model with `pyBASS`.

 ```python